 Salon 95 continued operating even after then-Star CEO Matt Bekier assured regulators that his company had cut ties with Suncity.

-Additionally, the casino permitted Chinese high rollers to withdraw $900 million for gambling using China UnionPay (CUP) credit cards while disguising these transactions as “hotel expenses” to avoid CUP’s no-gambling transaction rules.
+Additionally, the casino slot real cash permitted Chinese high rollers to withdraw $900 million for gambling using China UnionPay (CUP) credit cards while disguising these transactions as “hotel expenses” to avoid CUP’s no-gambling transaction rules.
 Star subsequently misled CUP and the National Australia Bank to conceal the deception.

 Crown Passes Test